radiantlogic-v8/documentation-new/documentation/hardening-guide/04-securing-data-in-transit.md

 ![An image showing ](Media/FIPSImage2.7.jpg)

-In FIPS-mode, LDIFZ files should be used when exporting RadiantOne Universal Directory (HDAP) or persistent cache.
+In FIPS-mode, LDIFZ files should be used when exporting RadiantOne Directory or persistent cache.
 Select .ldifz from the drop-down list next to the Export File Name property.

 ![An image showing ](Media/FIPSImage2.8.jpg)
 ![An image showing ](Media/FIPSImage2.9.jpg)